Villagerjj/Ultimate-Performance-for-QuestCraft/README.md

 # Ultimate-Performance-for-QuestCraft
 Various mods to make quest craft run faster, and without modifying the vanilla experience.
 All mods are meant to be client side, though some mods are to help with servers that have server and client performance mods.
 I have tested out this mod pack on singleplayer, and multiplayer.
 The performance may or may not be noticeable, depending on what quest model you are using.

+To view the list of mods, click [here](https://github.com/Villagerjj/Ultimate-Performance-for-QuestCraft/blob/main/1.18.2%20UPQC.md)

-__DISCLAIMER__ I AM NO LONGER MAINTAINING THIS REPO
+__DISCLAIMER__ I AM NO LONGER MAINTAINING THIS REPO, UPDATES ARE GOING TO BE RELEASED AT MY LEASURE!

-## Improvements
-- Fixed crosshair disappearing
-- optimized rain
-- Better sound engine
-- Optimized Redstone
-- mod menu
-- dynamic lighting
-- optimized chests/block entities
-- improved multiplayer performance
-- improved chunk loading
-- improved world loading

 ## Installation